colorful card stock on table top.

 There are volunteers (like me!) who are willing to share their experiences that you can draw upon to make tweaks in your own organization.

-In this post, I’m going to cover some easy ways to get your PTA / PTO organized!
+In this post, I’m going to cover some easy ways to get your parent teacher organization organized!

 1. Plan in advance.